Lloyd Harris (tennis): 2022: Masters 1000 fourth round, surgery, and early end of season

-2023–2025: Comeback, maiden ATP doubles title, return to top 100
+2023–2025: Comeback, first ATP doubles title, return to top 100

 Using a protected ranking, Harris upset 17th seed Lorenzo Musetti in the first round of the Australian Open in five sets.

-Once again using a protected ranking, Harris entered the 2023 French Open and lost to 22nd seed Alexander Zverev in straight sets.
+Again using a protected ranking, Harris entered the 2023 French Open and lost to 22nd seed Alexander Zverev in straight sets.

 He won his first ATP title at the 2023 Mallorca Championships with Yuki Bhambri.

 Also with protected ranking, Harris reached the second round at the 2023 US Open defeating Guido Pella.

 Ranked No. 91, Harris qualified for the main draw at the 2024 Wimbledon Championships.
-After beating Alex Michelsen in a marathon five set first round match, Harris lost to 14th seed Ben Shelton in another fifth set tie-breaker.
+After beating Alex Michelsen in a first round match, Harris lost to 14th seed Ben Shelton in a fifth set tie-breaker.

-Ranked No. 224, Harris qualified for the main draw at the 2025 French Open defeating former major champion and French Open semifinalist Marin Čilić in the last round of qualifying.
-He lost to 17th seeded Andrey Rublev in the first round.
+Ranked No. 224, Harris qualified for the main draw at the 2025 French Open defeating Marin Čilić in the last round of qualifying.
+He lost to Andrey Rublev in the first round.
 Using a protected ranking, Harris received entry into the main draw of the 2025 Wimbledon Championships.
-He defeated Zizou Bergs in the first round, but again lost to 14th seed Rublev in the second round.
+He defeated Zizou Bergs in the first round, but lost to Rublev in the second round.

 Personal life

-Lloyd Harris was born in Cape Town, South Africa and began playing tennis at age 3 before committing professionally to the sport at 15.
+Lloyd Harris was born in Cape Town, South Africa and began playing tennis at age 3.
 He speaks English and Afrikaans.

 During the last tournament that his parents could afford, he qualified for two futures and made quarterfinals of one, and semi finals of the other.
 From this success he received enough support to play five more weeks of futures around Africa.
 In early 2018, he was playing in Portugal when he received the news of his father dying the day before his match.
 He decided that he was going to stay and play for him and ended up winning back to back weeks.

 Coaching

-Harris was coached by Norman McCarthy as a child, and in 2012 at the age of 15 joined the Anthony Harris Tennis Academy.
+Harris was coached by Norman McCarthy as a child, and in 2012, he joined the Anthony Harris Tennis Academy.
 He has been coached by Anthony Harris ever since.
-Xavier Malisse occasionally acts as his coach while on Tour.
+Xavier Malisse occasionally acts as his coach while on the tour.

 National representation

-Harris has represented South Africa at the Davis Cup where he has a win–loss record of 11–4.
+Harris has represented South Africa at the Davis Cup where he has a win–loss record of 11-4.